GoogleCloudPlatform/community/tutorials/nginx-reverse-proxy-docker.md

     You should eventually see a log which says `Saving cert.pem`.

-1. After the certificate is issued, check out your project at https://b.example.com.
+1. After the certificate is issued, check out your website at https://b.example.com.

-Congratulations, your projects are now running behind an HTTPS reverse proxy.
+Congratulations, your web apps are now running behind an HTTPS reverse proxy.

 ## Surviving reboots